josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 </CalloutPlusQuote>

-(_See?
-We got there._)

 That's why any conversation I have with somebody who likes Tailwind will probably be like trying to explain why I don't like Smart Steering to a Mario Kart player who likes it and/or relies on it.

-_"I don't like that it keeps me from driving off the track.
-Also, sometimes I have valid reasons for wanting to crash into things."_
+_"I don't like that it keeps me from driving off the track."_

 _"What!?
 Why would you ever want to do that!?"_

 ### These analogies are not value statements

-I realize I probably sound incredibly arrogant choosing this particular comparison.
-I don't mean to come across that way, and I hope that's mainly a shortcoming of the analogy.
+I realize I probably sound rather arrogant choosing this particular comparison.
+I don't mean to come across that way, and I think (and hope) it's at least partly a shortcoming of the analogy.

 Mario Kart is, of course, a racing game, which means there's only one winner.
-I think that unfortunately colors the comparison in a way I don't intend.
-I don't mean to paint myself as the winner, nor Tailwind appreciators as losers.

-Maybe it's helpful to imagine if, instead, the goal was merely to reach the finish line; order and speed didn't matter.
+That might imply I think my way wins, and yours loses.
+That's not at all my intent; I only mean to say we're playing the game differently.

+Maybe it helps if, instead of the traditional race (i.e., first to the finish line wins), we apply this analogy to a time trial, where the goal is merely to reach the finish line within a given time limit—likely self-imposed—rather than outracing your competitors.

 After all, that's much closer to what web development is really like most of the time.
-We're typically not racing against competitors; we're generally just trying to achieve our own measure of success in whatever way works best for us (and to avoid the obstacles and pitfalls along the way).
+We're generally just trying to achieve our own measure of success in whatever way works best for us, according to our own timelines and constraints (all while avoiding the obstacles and pitfalls along the way).

-In that case (in _any_ case, really), any given Mario Kart player might decide to use Smart Steering for any number of reasons.
-Maybe they have plenty of skill to run the race on their own, but they're just looking for an easier option.
-Maybe they find the game more enjoyable without that aspect to worry about.
-Maybe they're plenty competitive even with it on.
-Maybe they find they're roughly as good with or without it, so why expend the effort?
-Maybe they find their focus is better applied elsewhere.

-Hell, maybe they just _like_ it.

-Those are all fine.
-I'm not saying you suck if you like it or choose to use it.
-You probably don't.
-You might well be better than I am.

-But I _am_ saying: you're probably playing the game _differently_ than I am.
-You probably have different goals, different values, and/or different desired outcomes.
+Our routes to the finish line aren't necessarily better or worse.
+We probably just have different goals, different values, and/or different obstacles we wish to avoid.

-None of that is bad, and moreover, none of that means _you_ are bad (or, for that matter, that I am good, let alone better).
-It just means we most likely don't have similar ideas on what constitutes the ideal environment.

 Regardless, whatever your reasons may be: I'm glad Tailwind helps _you_ do the things you want to do.